aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWrt-Linux-ChromeOS-Android-Windows.EXE/README.md

 - Pay & Go On Demand (1 Hour To 30 Days)
 - Pay & Go Subscription (3 OR 12 Months Up To 5 Devices Online, 5 People Could Split 12 Months and pay £3 Each Per Month)
 - As A BT Broadband OR BT Mobile Customer (BT Broadband and BT Mobile customers get free, unlimited access to the BT Wi-Fi network)
+- FON (No longer in partnership with Fon as of 2020)

 Therse Are The URLs I Have Found To Login Without Loading A Webpage OR Typing Credidetials Every Time<br/>
 - BT Log You Out Automatically After 4 Hours (And A Few Seconds)
 - There Are 4 URLs, (HTTP GET May Only Work With Home Broadband, Others Untested) <br/>
 - If Using Inside A Script Edit The URL To Include Your Account Info<br/>
 - If Using Macrodroid (FREE & RECOMMENDED) Download The Macro & Edit The Variables Drawer To Add Account<br/>
+### SSIDs:
-- SSIDs: BTWi-fi, BTWiFi, _BTWi-fi, BTWifi-with-FON, BTWiFi-with-FON, BTOpenzone-B, BTOpenzone-H, BTOpenzone, BTFON (No longer in partnership with Fon as of 2020)
+(Pulled From APK, No longer in partnership with Fon as of 2020, Most Hotspots Now Branded BTWi-fi)

+- BTWi-fi
+- _BTWi-fi
+- BTWifi-with-FON
+- BTWiFi-with-FON
+- BTOpenzone
+- BTOpenzone-H
+- BTOpenzone-B
+- BTWiFi
+- BTFON

 ### I Advise Using An Android Device & Macrodroid, Set up As Follows <br/>